 The existing water system is generally laid out as a primary "spine" along Main Street, fed from the south, with various branches on intersecting streets.
 The system does not currently have looped connections for the areas west of Cranberry Creek and the US224 corridor.
-Creating a looped system from US224, along German Street to Horstmann Avenue, would provide greater longterm reliability and resiliency if an issue were to occur with either of the existing connections to the Village of Ottawa system.
+Creating a looped system from US224, along German Street to Horstmann Avenue, would provide greater long-

-Pursue Feasibility of Constructing a Pumping Station and Gravity Sewers West of Cranberry Creek on Western |-4 Avenue
+Pursue Feasibility of Constructing a Pumping Station and Gravity Sewers West of Cranberry Creek on Western Avenue